 |GE Capital Bank||An online bank owned by GE Capital Corp., the financial services unit of the manufacturing company.||gecapitalbank.com|

 |SalemFive Direct||The online division of Salem Five Bank, which has 29 branches just north of Boston.||www.salemfivedirect.com|

 The failure of national rates to post significant and lasting gains means there’s a better chance that a community bank or credit union near you is offering a better return on 5-year CDs.

 It's true that these rates are only available to savers who live and work in a limited area or specific industry, but they're well worth searching out.

-General Electric Credit Union, Gesa Credit Union and Vibe Credit Union all offer returns of 2.50% APY.
+For example, City Credit Union, General Electric Credit Union and Vibe Credit Union all offer returns of 2.50% APY.